 In this diagram the entire impact of the bicycle comes from manufacturing (blue).
 The electric bike has more than twice the impact from manufacturing, mainly due to the battery.
 It also adds production of some electricity for propulsion (orange).
 Food production for the driver is not included in either.
 Thus, food is not seen as ”bicycle fuel”.

 But let’s not get lost in all the details.
 It is sufficient to note that the bike moves a person in the far most climate-smart way of all vehicles in the diagram.
 At a shared second place we find the bio bus and the train with 2.2 times the impact.
 The electric bike reaches the fourth place with 2.4 times the impact of the bicycle.
+But we now know that biofuels consume forest at a higher rate than it grows, even in Sweden.
+Therefore, it is reasonable to expect that the biobus has a larger impact on the climate, say around 3 times as much as a bicycle.

 Impact from the infrastructure – construction, operation and maintenance of roads, railways, etc. – is not included.
 It can make a big difference.
 Bicycle and electric bicycle would be affected quite equally, but the total impact from the train would increase most significantly according to figures from MIT 2010.